aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/extended-resource-attributes/_index.md

 import java.math.BigDecimal;
 ```

-### Step 1: Define Data Directory
+#### Step 1: Define Data Directory
-Set the folder where your source project file lives and where the output will be written.
+`Paths` is a utility class that provides methods to obtain a file system path in a platform‑independent way.

 ```java
 String dataDir = "Your Data Directory";
 ```

-### Step 2: Load Microsoft Project File
+#### Step 2: Load Microsoft Project File
-Create a `Project` instance by loading the existing file.
-This is the **load Microsoft project file** step that gives you full access to its contents.
+`Project` represents a Microsoft Project file in memory, allowing read and write access to its contents.

 ```java
 Project prj = new Project(dataDir + "ResourceWithExtAttribs.xml");
 ```

-### Step 3: Define the Custom Attribute
+#### Step 3: Define the Custom Attribute
-We’ll define a new numeric attribute called **Age**.
-The API checks whether the definition already exists; if not, it creates one.
+`ExtendedAttributeDefinition` defines the schema of a new custom field that can be attached to resources or tasks.

 ```java
 ExtendedAttributeDefinition myNumber1 = prj.getExtendedAttributes().getById((int) ExtendedAttributeTask.Number1);